Food Storage On Shelving

 Brown rice is a great side dish to serve with vegetables, meat, or fish, such as chicken, salmon, flounder, and pork.
 But, of course, you don’t need to eat meat with it.
 You can even add it to homemade burritos to make them more fulfilling if you’d like.

-Remember, brown rice doesn’t have a very long shelf life because of the oil in the bran layer; it only stays good for about six months.
+Remember, brown rice has a relatively short shelf life due to the oil in the bran layer, typically lasting only about six months.
+I would store it in the freezer.

 11. Flour